lankydan/spring-boot-webflux/spring-boot-webflux.md

 Finally the output is a `RouterFunction`.
 This can then be returned and will be used to route to whatever function we specified.
 But normally we would want to route lots of different requests to various handers at once, which WebFlux caters for.
 Due to `route` returning a `RouteFunction` and the fact that `RouterFunction` also has its own routing method available, `andRoute`, we can chain the calls together and keep adding all the extra routes that we require.

 If we take another look back at the `PersonRouter` example above, we can see that there methods named after the REST verbs such as `GET` and `POST` that define the path and type of requests that a handler will take.
-If we take the first `GET` request for example, it is routing to `/people` with a path variable name `id` (path variable denoted by `{id}`) and the handler will only accept JSON content, specifically `APPLICATION_JSON` (static field from `MediaType`).
+If we take the first `GET` request for example, it is routing to `/people` with a path variable name `id` (path variable denoted by `{id}`) and the type of the returned content, specifically `APPLICATION_JSON` (static field from `MediaType`) is defined using the `accept` method.
 If a different path is used, it will not be handled.
-If the path is correct but the content is of the wrong type, then an error will be retuned to the client that issue the request.
+If the path is correct but the content is of the wrong type, then an then the request might fail depending on the difference between the requested content and what is actually returned.

+Before we continue I want to go over the `accept` and `contentType` methods.
+Both of these set request headers, `accept` matches to the Accept header and `contentType` to Content-Type.
+The Accept header defines what Media Types are acceptable for the response, as we were returning JSON representations of the `Person` object setting it to `APPLICATION_JSON` makes sense.
+The Content-Type has the same idea but instead describes what Media Type is inside the body of the sent request.
+That is why only the `POST` and `PUT` verbs have `contentType` included as the others do not having anything contained in their bodies. `DELETE` does not included `accept` and `contentType` so we can conclude that it is neither expecting anything to be returned nor including anything in its request body.

 Now that we know how to setup the routes, lets look at writing the handler methods that deal with the incoming requests.
 Below is the handles all the requests from the routes that were defined in the earlier example.
 ```java